Helping someone make decisions

 Lasting power of attorney

-A lasting power of attorney is someone you've chosen to manage your affairs in the event you become unable to make decisions for yourself.
+A lasting power of attorney is someone you have chosen to manage your affairs in the event you become unable to make decisions for yourself.
 Find out more information about appointing or becoming a lasting power of attorney on GOV.UK.

 Appointee